 You can use 8-ounce jelly jars, smaller jars, or even pint jars.
 I’ve found these jelly jars are just the right size for us with the amount of jam we eat in a 3-week period.
 If you already have jars, you may need new lids or a pack of lids and bands.

 Homemade jam tastes so good on gluten-free drop biscuits, toast, angel cake, and especially homemade ice cream!
 It's also good spread on gluten-free fluffy pancakes.

 It's also a really delicious topping for pancakes.
 Yum!

 Love All Things Peach?

-Check out these delicious peach recipes:
+If you love peach jam, check out these delicious peach recipes:

 Get the Printable Recipe

 If you try this recipe, why not leave a star rating in the recipe card right below and/or a review in the comment section further down the page?
 I always appreciate your feedback.
-You can also follow my on Pinterest, Facebook, YouTube, and Instagram.
+You can also follow me on Pinterest, Facebook, YouTube, and Instagram.
 And subscribe to my email list too!

 Homemade Peach Jam without Pectin